What Factors Affect EPC Rating?

-There is a caveat that not all buildings are suitable for cavity wall insulation, as it can result in problems with damp and mould and this can affect people’s health.
+There is a caveat that not all buildings are suitable for cavity wall insulation, as it can result in problems with dampness and mould and this can affect people's health.
 The most unsuitable buildings are those exposed to excessive wind and rain (mainly in the West) and we recommend seeking advice to find out if your property is suitable.
 There is a useful map here.

 It's vital to find a reputable supplier, as poorly fitted cavity wall insulation can be incredibly costly to fix.